What is the Adult Social Care- Workforce Dataset (ASC-WDS) and the Workforce Development Fund (WDF)?

 Sharing data with your local authority, by adding your data to ASC-WDS, we can be more aware of business and workforce needs in the area, and can target training events, funding information, advice and guidance and workforce planning regionally, sub regionally and locally.
 Access to higher levels of valid and reliable workforce data will help us to ensure we have a more comprehensive picture of the local adult social care sector.
 Your data will remain anonymous unless you opt in to share specific information with Skills for Care.
 We would recommend that you opt in to share information.

 The Workforce Development Fund allows you to claim back money towards the costs of workers completing a broad range of adult social care qualifications, learning programmes and digital learning modules.
-To apply for the WDF you will have to apply through our local partner for the Devon area.
-The new partner is with Devon Care Home Collaborative, more details to follow.
+To apply for the WDF you will have to apply through the local partner for the Devon area, Devon Care Home Collaborative (DCHC).

 What can be funded?